 The U.S. Customs and Border Protection (CBP) keeps foreign pirated and counterfeit goods from being imported into the United States.
 Once a company has registered its trademark or copyright, it should record its registration with CBP.
 Contact: (202) 325-0020, email@example.com, or visit us here.

-U.S. Customs and Border Protection: Holders of registered trademarks and copyrights concerned about imports or exports of infringing goods should record their trademarks and copyrights with U.S. Customs and Border Protection (CBP).
-Patents may not be recorded with CBP for border enforcement protection; however, patent owners may be entitled to exclusion of infringing imports from the commerce of the United States under section 337 of the Tariff Act of 1930.
+Holders of registered trademarks and copyrights concerned about imports or exports of infringing goods should record their trademarks and copyrights with U.S. Customs and Border Protection (CBP).
+Patents may not be recorded with CBP for border enforcement protection; however, patent owners may be entitled to exclusion of infringing imports into United States under Section 337 of the Tariff Act of 1930.

 U.S. Customs and Border Protection

 Washington, DC 20229